Modern European Philosophy 15 – Foucault

 With Hegel, we talked about reality as a social construct.
-While Hegel believed that reason could build the objective system as sum of subjective positions, more skeptical thinkers such as Kierkegaard, Nietzsche, Heidegger, Sartre, Wittgenstein, as well as Feyerabend and Latour argue that our constructed systems are open and evolving.
-Today, we will look at Structuralism and Poststructuralism, examining thinkers such as Saussure, Levi-Strauss, Lacan, Barthes and Foucault, who are concerned with how and why we construct our reality the way that we do.
+While Hegel believed that reason could build the objective system as sum of subjective positions, more skeptical thinkers such as Kierkegaard, Nietzsche, Heidegger, Sartre, and Wittgenstein argue that our constructed systems are open and evolving.
+Today, we will look at Structuralism and Poststructuralism, examining thinkers such as Saussure, Levi-Strauss, Lacan, Barthes and particularly Foucault, who are concerned with how and why we construct our reality the way that we do.

 Structuralism is a movement and method that focuses on social constructs, language games and forms of life, much like late Wittgenstein.
 Hegel argues that our thinking is composed in terms of self and other.
 Structuralism sought to understand the life of cultures as a construction of language and system of relationships, influenced by Phenomenology and reacting against Existentialism.
 Like the Phenomenologists, Structuralists tried to give a scientific account of the human experience.
 While Existentialism emphasizes the free individual creation of meaning, Structuralism emphasizes the social determination of meaning, such that the individual is largely, if not entirely, determined by the structures in which they participate.
 In France, Sartre and Levi-Strauss’ disagreement over human freedom became symbolic of the fight between Existentialism and Structuralism.

-Two of Popper’s favorite thinkers to hate, Karl Marx (1818 – 1883) and Sigmund Freud (1856 – 1939) had a profound impact on Structuralism.
-Marxism and Psychoanalysis, which unlike Popper still consider themselves to be sciences, argue that individual life is largely determined by underlying systems, for Marx the economy and modes of production, for Freud the unconscious mind and core drives.
+Karl Marx (1818 – 1883) and Sigmund Freud (1856 – 1939) had a profound impact on Structuralism.
+Marxism and Psychoanalysis, which still consider themselves to be sciences, argue that individual life is largely determined by underlying systems, for Marx the economy and modes of production, for Freud the unconscious mind and core drives.
 Both Marx and Freud argue, like Structuralists, that individuals are largely unaware of the systems by which their actions are determined, similar to Spinoza who argued that free will is an illusion that arises when we are ignorant of the causes that determine our behavior.

 We will not extensively cover Marxism or Psychoanalysis in this class, but we will consider Marxist and Psychoanalytic concepts that are relevant to Structuralism.
 Marx, who took Hegel’s system and turned it upside-down, argued that history is the process of class conflict, of the dialectic between the rich owners and the poor laborers.
 Society is largely concerned with protecting the property of the owners and maintaining it through control of the laborers by the middle class.

 The third theorist who served as the basis of Structuralism is Ferdinand de Saussure (1857 – 1913), the Swiss linguist whose work on Semiology, the study of meaning, became very important for later European thought.
 His lectures between 1907 and 1911 were later published as A Course in General Linguistics.
-Saussure argued that words stand for concepts, which are sets of things, “apple” standing equally for each thing we gather into our conception of apples.
 Saussure argued that words are sets of sounds that are defined in terms of difference.
 ‘Cat’ and ‘hat’ are very similar words, only one of three sounds being different, but cats and hats are very different.
-We could far more easily confuse the words ‘cat’ and ‘hat’ than we could a cat for a hat (although, as Oliver Sacks well knows, sometimes a man can confuse his wife for a hat).

 The father of Structuralism, however, was not Saussure but the French Anthropologist, Claude Levi-Strauss (1908 – 2009), not to be confused with the inventor of blue jeans who shares the same hyphenated last name.
 Levi-Strauss said that his three loves were Geology, Marx and Freud.
 All three seek the hidden layers below that determine the formations above.
 In 1934 Levi-Strauss and his wife became professors in Sao Paulo, Brazil, and he would often venture into the jungle to meet Amazonian tribespeople, finding their cultures to be more elaborate and complex than he had expected.
 After the end of WWII, he returned to Paris where he merged the work of Kant, Hegel, Marx, Freud and Saussure into a new philosophy of Anthropology he called Structuralism, the search for the universal underlying patterns of human cultural behavior.

 Like William James, Levi-Strauss was very much a functionalist, who argued that primitive and modern people share the same mind and behaviors, and that all human behavior is rooted in some utilitarian value.
 James is considered one of the founders of Psychology just as Levi-Strauss is considered one of the founders of Anthropology.
-Both are similar to Feyerabend and Latour in their denial of exclusive differences between ancient cultures and modern cultures.
 However, unlike James, Levi-Strauss argued that there are behaviors which have a symbolic value, the benefits being immaterial and mental rather than material and physical.
-For Freud, the symbolic, like fantasy, is a strategy of the ego for releasing repressed drives, reenacting the repressed by other means, acting in a way that one wishes to act but cannot, similar to Nietzsche.

 Levi-Strauss argued that human beings do not establish absolutes, but form relationships.
 For example, while a parent might not be perfect or always right, they are in a relationship with a child such that they are in the position of authority.
 Levi-Strauss’ work was focused on examining the relationships of relationships.
 A family or culture is a relationship of relationships.
 While earlier anthropologists argued that identity is a matter of linear descent from a single patriarch, Levi-Strauss argued that identity is a matter of the relationship between families that intermarry, a relationship between two sets of relationships.